 All three reports falsify the evidentiary record to conceal police misconduct in the investigation.
 In his presentation to the Northside Community, Demasi explained that the Hamilton County Coroner’s Office is the primary investigator in homicide cases and, until its investigator arrives, police are not to alter anything in the crime scene.
 The Coroner was not contacted until 4:36 am, over 1 hour 20 minutes after the killing.
 His investigators responded to the scene at 5:15 am.

 With the exception of Mitchell, the police witnesses were not separated and controlled until they were transported to CIS.
 Yet no police witness was recorded with cruiser video in accordance with policy.
 The only witness who was recorded for the duration was Megan Hutchinson.
 Officers were treated deferentially by interviewing detectives, who often guided their statements, but detectives openly challenged Hutchinson’s testimony and even lied to her to obtain information.
-In a follow up interview two days later, detectives attempted three times to get her to falsely remember making statements which the record shows she had never made.
+In a follow up interview two days later, detectives attempted three times to get her to falsely remember making statements which the transcript and audio record shows she had never made.
 When she refused, the homicide report concluded she “did not corroborate any of her previous interview statements.”

 All of these investigatory defects were inherited by the nominally independent Internal Investigation and Firearms Discharge Board.
 The latter rubberstamp review, rather than uncovering the above noted discrepancies in the homicide report, “confirms” its findings a full 44 times in the breadth of its 18 pages.
 Where the FDB generally identified a lack of communication and precipitous tactics in the incident, no individual officer’s actions were faulted.
 Citizen Complaint & Internal Audit Director Ken Glenn explained that their investigation, though genuinely independent, was solely concerned with policy and tactics, and did not conduct oversight of the police investigations.
 Noting the contradictory witness testimony, the CCIA nevertheless exonerated Mitchell.